kyoukyuubi/dnd-encounter-gen-reforged/README.md

 Use the "help" inside the software to see what commands are available.
 You can even use the "list" command to see what you can set the different filters to.

 Make sure to close the software with the "exit" command, since it saves your filters in a json within the json/settings folder.
-## Features

-- Party Size
-- Level 1-20
-- Difficulty
-- Different Planes of Existence
-- Different Environments
-- Minimum Experience
-- Maximum Creatures
-- User defined sources used for generation
-- Supports Homebrew Creatures, Planes, Enviroments and Difficulties
-    - User can add their own by editing the included Json files
 ## Editing/Adding creature, plane, type, source or difficulty

 if you want to add your own homebrew things to the generator all you have to do is edit the json!
 I will go into detail how to do so.